CyCat-project/cycat-taxonomy/README.md

 # CyCAT.org taxonomy

-Taxonomy used by CyCAT.org, the Universal Cybersecurity Resource Catalogue, to categorize the namespaces it supports and uses.
+Taxonomy used by CyCAT.org, the Cybersecurity Resource Catalogue, to categorize the namespaces it supports and uses.

 # Format